n3tuk/ansible/roles/authentik/README.md

 ## Dependencies

 - The `ufw` role is required to manage the firewall rules for Authentik access.
-- The `redis` and `postgresql` roles are required to provide the necessary backend services for Authentik to connect and manage data and caching.
+- The `postgresql` roles is required to provide the necessary backend services for Authentik to connect and manage data and caching.
 - The `caddy` role is required to provide the web server and reverse proxy for Authentik, including providing Let's Encrypt TLS certificates for secure HTTPS access.